DeveloperInProgress/muniyama-api/README.md

 Path Parameters:

 1.) eventName

-Here eventName is the name of the event whose past data has to be retrieved. eventName can be any of the values present in `Table Name` column of the table given under  `Muniyama Database` section.
+eventName is the name of the event whose past data has to be retrieved. eventName can be any of the values present in `Table Name` column of the table given under  `Muniyama Database` section.
 The table names are the same as the event names, so there is no need for any seperate referencing of table names, you can use the name of the event whose data is to be queried

 Query-String Parameters: